-The following adverse reactions have been identified during post-approval use of fesoterodine fumarate.
+The following adverse reactions have been identified during post-approval use of fesoterodine fumarate extended-release tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.